kubecost/docs/install-and-configure/install/multi-cluster/multi-cluster.md

 In an Enterprise multi-cluster setup, the UI is accessed through a designated primary cluster.
 All other clusters in the environment send metrics to a central object-store with a lightweight agent (aka secondary clusters).
 The primary cluster is designated by setting the Helm flag `.Values.federatedETL.primaryCluster=true`, which instructs this cluster to read from the `combined` folder that was processed by the federator.
 This cluster will consume additional resources to run the Kubecost UI and backend.

 {% hint style="info" %}
-As of Kubecost 1.108, agent health is sent by a [diagnostic pod](diagnostics.md) that collects diagnostics information from all clusters which can be access by the Primary cluster via the UI and API.
+As of Kubecost 1.108, agent health monitored by a [diagnostic pod](diagnostics.md) that collects information from the local cluster and sends it to an object-store.
+This data is then processed by the Primary cluster and accessed via the UI and API.
 {% endhint %}

 {% hint style="warning" %}